-A: The Fit EV is currently for lease to residents of California, Oregon, New York, New Jersey, Connecticut, Massachusetts, Maryland, and Rhode Island.
+A: Honda will lease the Fit EV to approximately 1,100 customers over a two-year period to residents of California, Oregon, New York, New Jersey, Connecticut, Massachusetts, Maryland and Rhode Island.

 Q: What is the driving range on the Fit EV?

 A: The Fit EV received an EPA combined driving-range rating (adjusted) of 82 miles on a single charge.
 (For comparison to competitive claims, the unadjusted driving range for the Fit EV as tested by the EPA came out at 132 miles city, 105 miles highway, and 118 miles combined).
 Your range will vary depending on driving conditions, how you drive and maintain your vehicle, battery age/condition, and other factors.

 Q: How long does it take to recharge the battery?

 A: The battery can be fully recharged in as little as 3 hours from a low-charge indicator illumination point using a 240-volt charger or 15 hours using a dedicated household 120-volt circuit.